We are funding grants for apprenticeships for women, to address both skilled worker shortages and the under-representation of women in trades.

 About our commitment

-Solar Victoria is investing $11 million to deliver a comprehensive .
+Solar Victoria is investing $11 million to deliver a comprehensive training and workforce development package.
 Our aim is for the residential solar and the heating, ventilation and air-conditioning industry to have the skills and capabilities to deliver our programs and to support growth.

 Boosting training and workforce development will ensure Victoria has an ongoing supply of skilled workers to support growth in the renewable and clean energy sector.